arnosolo/learn-ios-development/docs/article-3-build-ios-app-with-xcode-cloud.md

 ### App Icon

-You App Icon can not have alpha channel
+You App Icon can not have alpha channel, otherwise `Xcode Cloud` will failed to build.
 ![picture 3](assets/273f77a14bf0fb8df431d5e6d77a4bc25bd04ce446f7625738d2e317c7f28b67.png)

 ### (Optional) Other notes